kevin-allen/tfl_inference_classification/README.md

 Most of the example programs take a model and image as arguments.

+## TF Lite Models

+You should prepare your models in Python, using TensorFlow.
+Once they work well, convert them to TensorFlow Lite.

+Examples of TensorFlow to TensorFlow Lite conversion:

 ## AIInference Class

 Perform inference using TF Lite models.